ibm-cloud-docs/vpc/vpn-onprem-example.md

 * **Local subnets**: Specify one or more subnets in the VPC you want to connect through the VPN tunnel.
 * **Peer subnets**: Specify one or more subnets in the on-premises network you want to connect through the VPN tunnel.

-For the IKE and IPsec security parameters, select **Auto** so the cloud gateway uses auto-negotiation to automatically establish the connection with the on-premises gateway.
+For the Internet Key Exchange (IKE) and IPsec security parameters, select **Auto** so the cloud gateway uses auto-negotiation to automatically establish the connection with the on-premises gateway.

 If you create a connection to a Juniper VPN, you must create a custom IPsec policy instead of the default auto-negotiation.
 For instructions, see [Creating a custom IPsec policy in VPN for VPC](#custom-ipsec-policy).
 {: important}